apache/dolphinscheduler-sdk-python/CONTRIBUTING.md

 Our Python API CI would automatically run code style checker and unittest when you submit pull request in GitHub, you could also run static check locally.

+### Code Style Using tox

+The command `tox -e auto-lint` will run code style checker and formatter, and fix as many lints as possible(some flake8 linter can not auto fix).
+When it finishes, you could run command `tox -e local-ci` to see whether have some flake8 linter still fail, you have to fix it by yourself.

+### Code Style Using pre-commit

 We recommend [pre-commit](https://pre-commit.com/) to do the checker mentioned above before you develop locally.
 You should install `pre-commit` by running